Approaching Safety-Argumentation-by-Design: A Requirement-based Safety Argumentation Life Cycle for Automated Vehicles: Safety Argumentation Life Cycle Proposal

 \subsection{Baselining}

-Following, e.g.,~\cite{hawkins2025sace,buysse2025}, we consider an adequate ``baseline'' a prerequisite to achieve sophisticated safety argumentations.
-This can, for instance, be fostered by providing GSN patterns, accompanied by detailed guidance on their instantiation.
-Accordingly, we expect an argumentation framework, which is aligned with the state of the art and science, to be the starting point for a subsequent evolution of the argumentation (\ReqChecked{7}).
-Reusability is also promoted by utilizing an argumentation framework as basis, since experience gained with time can inform the refinement of the original framework in order to adapt it (\ReqChecked{6}).
-As illustrated in~\cref{fig:ArgLifecycle}, we demand context-openness from such a framework to promote applicability to different systems and use cases.
-This means that it shall guide the structuring and population of a safety argumentation with the overall goal to claim achieving the absence of unreasonable risk for an automated vehicle's operation in an arbitrary operational design domain.
-An example would be a structural requirement-based approach as introduced in~\cite{loba_2025}.
-In contrast, a ``deployment-ready'' argumentation revision $m$ (see~\cref{fig:ArgLifecycle}) will need to detail the argument toward the specific context (the target operational domain).
+To account for \ReqText{4}, we consider an adequate ``baseline'' a prerequisite to developing sophisticated safety argumentations.
+This can be realized by providing GSN patterns, accompanied by detailed guidance on their instantiation.
+Accordingly, we expect an argumentation framework in the \textit{baselining} stage.
+We demand context-openness from such a framework to promote applicability to different systems and use cases.
+The framework needs to follow state of the art and science principles to be a suitable starting point for evolving the argumentation.
+An example for such a framework is the structural requirement-based pattern approach introduced in~\cite{loba_2025}.

+In contrast to the baseline, a ``deployment-ready'' argumentation revision $m$ eventually shall provide an argumentation tailored toward the specific context, i.e., the developed system of interest and its target operational domain.
+The continuously increasing degree of context, e.g., due to design decisions taken, is visualized via a context flow (\ReqChecked{5}), spanning the whole life cycle and indicated by red arrows in~\Cref{fig:ArgLifecycle}.

+In a strict sense, the baselining phase is not revisited after deployment (\emph{continuous maintenance}).
+Still, the hour glass in~\Cref{fig:ArgLifecycle} depicts that activities associated with the baselining stage will need to be conducted again to appropriately adapt the framework for future projects and systems.